Sudharsanan2/EXPERIMENT-1-Determination-of-Optical-Fiber-Modes/README.md

-# exp-1
-#Exp 1 Mode Characteristics of Fiber Optic Cable
+# Exp 1 Mode Characteristics of Fiber Optic Cable

 ## 🎯 AIM
 To study the mode characteristics of fiber optic cable and observe the lower order Linearly Polarized (LP) modes.